JonathanReeve/course-computational-literary-analysis-readings/content/texts/moonstone.md

 mess yet?”

 “I see my way back to London,” I said, “to consult Mr. Bruff.
-If he can’t help me—-”
+If he can’t help me—”

 “Yes, sir?”

-“And if the Sergeant won’t leave his retirement at Dorking—-”
+“And if the Sergeant won’t leave his retirement at Dorking—”

 “He won’t, Mr. Franklin!”